CrakA2/crakapi/readme.md

 - The headshot % of the player.

 ## Error Handling

 In case of an error, the API will respond with a status code of 500 and a message describing the error.

+## API Credits

+This project utilizes the [HenrikDev API](https://app.swaggerhub.com/apis-docs/Henrik-3/HenrikDev-API/3.0.0#/).
+Please refer to their documentation for more information.